 In this situation a boat can be much safer lying to her own ground tackle, of a suitable size, that has been well dug in by running the engine in reverse.
 This is especially true if you have a relatively large or heavy vessel.

 In a tidal area it’s also important to ensure that the mooring you pick up will have sufficient depth of water at low tide.
 A detailed chart will give an indication of whether or not that’s likely, but the only way to be certain is to check the depth when you arrive and then calculate how much the level will fall at low water.
-A smartphone app such as the Marine Tides Planner will enable you to do this almost instantly and with confidence that you’ve not made a mistake (see Top 5 Apps for Sailors: iPhone and Smartphone Sailing Aids).
+A Smartphone app such as the Marine Tides Planner will enable you to do this almost instantly and with confidence that you’ve not made a mistake.